Randomized Evaluation of the Nurse Family Partnership in South Carolina

 - Health care delivery

 Policymakers are increasingly seeking rigorous evidence on the impact of programs that go beyond typical health care settings to improve outcomes for low-income families and children during the years spanning transition to parenthood through early childhood.
 Researchers are conducting a randomized evaluation of an intensive nurse home visiting program delivered at scale to low-income mothers to test its impact on pregnancy and birth outcomes, child health and development, and future life-courses for the family.
-The program had no effect on adverse birth outcomes; the other categories of outcomes are still being evaluated.
+The program had no effect on adverse birth outcomes or prenatal outcomes such as health care utilization; the other categories of outcomes are still being evaluated.

-Nurse-Family Partnership® (NFP) is a non-profit organization that serves more than 60,000 families each year in the United States.
+The Nurse-Family Partnership® (NFP) is a non-profit organization that served more than 50,000 families each year in the United States in 2020.
 NFP’s nurse home visiting program pairs nurses with low-income individuals during early pregnancy and continues until the child is two years old.
 Between 1977 and 1994, NFP conducted randomized evaluations of its program in New York, Tennessee, and Colorado, finding that NFP improved some measures of child and maternal health and increased intervals between subsequent births.

 Motivated by the state’s high preterm birth rate and by the prior evidence on NFP, the South Carolina Department of Health and Human Services (SC DHHS) provided a federally-approved billing pathway to provide Medicaid funding to expand NFP home visiting services across the state between 2016 and 2020.
 Mirroring NFP’s eligibility criteria, individuals were eligible if they were less than 28 weeks pregnant at the time of enrollment, had never given birth before, were income-eligible for Medicaid, and lived in an NFP-served county (32 of 46 South Carolina counties, covering urban and rural areas).
 At enrollment, 18 percent of participants were younger than 19 years old, and 55 percent were 19–24 years old.
 55 percent of participants were Black, 34 percent were White, and 6 percent were Hispanic.
 Two-thirds received a social service program, such as unemployment benefits or nutrition assistance benefits.
 Notably, this intervention included an expansion of the scale at which NFP operated in South Carolina, from 500-600 participants annually prior to the study to an average of about 1,200 each year during the study enrollment period.